Trends

 And then I decided I would start shopping when the time comes.
 I’m a bit superstitious too, I guess.

-But one day in August I woke up in the middle of the night and decided it was time for me to buy some baby stuff, because it was actually happening—the baby would be there soonish.
+But one day in August I woke up in the middle of the night and decided it was time for me to buy baby stuff because it was actually happening—the baby would be there soonish.

 The only problem was, I didn’t know where to start.
 What should I buy?
 Where should I buy it?